Reverend

 "Rev. John Renwick,

-Renwick, last Covenanter martyr of Scotland, 1688.
-Brought his
+James Renwick, last Covenanter martyr of Scotland, 1688.

-Cannon's Creek Churches.
-Elizabeth, his wife died 1807 and is buried
+Elizabeth, his wife died 1807 and is buried beside him."

 1800 -

-Abbeville.
-He was also minister of Buckhead and Big Creek along with
+in Abbeville.
+He was also minister of Buckhead and Big Creek along

-churches in Jefferson and Burke Counties in Georgia.
-He died in
+with churches in Jefferson and Burke Counties in Georgia.
+He

-1801 and John Renwick Jr. apparently marries his widow, Mary Wight
+died in 1801 and John Renwick Jr. apparently marries his widow, Mary

+Wight Bothwell.
+She is buried at the Kings Creek Church

+cemetery.
+David Bothwell 's parents were David and Margaret

 Bothwell.
-She is buried at the Kings Creek Church cemetary.
-David

-Bothwell 's parents were David and Margaret Bothwell.
-He was

-educated at University of Edinburgh where he studied divinity then
+He was educated at University of Edinburgh where he

 Creek in Laurens Co. as its pastor for five years and continued to